 People have told me, “That is my money.
 I have paid into it all my life.
 Nobody is going to take away what I have coming.”
 That is the same sentiment and expectation I have had all my working life.
 But make no mistake about it, Social Security is a pay-as-you-go system.
 We can’t change now how it was set up.
 It needs to be made solvent and sustainable over the long term.

-Relatively small changes now (raise the caps, slow benefit growth for the more affluent, establish a minimum flat level of benefit to protect all seniors from poverty in retirement) will extend Social Security considerably.
 Congress knows someone will have to do something, eventually.
 But their attitude is, “Just not them.
 Not just now.”
 I say nonsense.
 I say now.